Attraction tickets | TicketLens

 2

-Be on site on timeThere are security checks before you can climb the Eiffel Tower.
-To be able to stick to your provided timeslot, you should be there about 15 to 20 minutes earlier.
+Consider security checks - be on timeBefore you can climb the Eiffel Tower, security checks are performed.
+To be able to adhere to your timeslot, you should be on site about 15 to 20 minutes earlier.

 3